Madonahs/Bank-Account-Draft/README.md

 ## Bank Account Project

-Just a simple project showing how you can call methods and use methods and check and get bank account balance.
-This was done as practice exercise.
+A Simple Practice code, project you can play around with, not perfect.

 ## About
 This was done as practice.